DrAbcOfficial/Svencoop-DeathMatch/README.md

 # Known Bugs

-1. Players will get stuck if they get to much close.
+1. Players will get stuck if they get close too much.
 2. No headshot, No part of injuries.
 3. Sometime game will crash when changing gamemode.
 4. Projectiles will touch the hitbox and explode wrongly.